Effective Network Management

 Network Monitoring Service – Effective network performance management includes continuous measurement of network KPIs (Key Performance Indicators).
 Businesses can perform network-monitoring services remotely and automate KPI updates and reporting.
 This allows onsite personnel to remain focused on core business functions while remaining aware of network performance trends.

 Problem Detection and Proactive Response – Continuous network monitoring service allows Network Managers to detect network performance issues quickly.
 They can initiate action to remediate small problems before they become significant and negatively affect production or business workflow.
 Network management services can configure network performance monitoring systems to push notifications when KPIs fall below the defined thresholds of acceptability.

 Provisioning Network Security

-Effective network management requires the provision of network security.
+Effective network management requires the provision of managed network security solutions.
 Unfortunately, meeting this important strategic objective can consume significant network management resources.
 This often distracts Network Managers from spending time on implementing other strategic managed IT service objectives.
-Outsourced network management services can supplement internal resources to effectively manage network security and provide your Network Manager time to focus on meeting other strategic objectives.
+Outsourced network management services can supplement internal resources to effectively manage managed network security solutions and provide your Network Manager time to focus on meeting other strategic objectives.